Rostamborn/MonkeyLang/README.md

 The tree is an abstract summarization of our grammar for the given input. it is abstract because it does not contain some inessential parts of the syntax like punctuation(braces, brackets and etc.)
+It must be noted that [Pratt Parsing](https://en.wikipedia.org/wiki/Operator-precedence_parser#Pratt_parsing) is the author's choice for the parsing algorithm.

 #### Eval